mustafayigitt/ComposeTemplate/README.md

   <h3 align="center">ComposeTemplate</h3>

   <p align="center">
-    ComposeTemplate is a Jetpack Compose template application that follows Clean Architecture best practices.
+    ComposeTemplate is a Jetpack Compose template application that follows Clean Architecture and modularization best practices.
 It simplifies the process of setting up a well-structured Compose application by providing a template with a predefined folder structure. ✨
     <br/>
     <br/>
     <a href="https://github.com/mustafayigitt/ComposeTemplate/issues">Report Bug</a>